Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 That's what they want us to believe, that there is that kind of unity.

-Well, I've never subscribed to that.
+Well, I have never subscribed to that.

-I think it's bogus.
+I get bogus.

-I think it is insulting to Hispanics and Latinos to treat them as though they all think like robots, and thus can be programmed to think that way by the Democrat Party.
+I think it is insulting to Hispanics and Latinos to treat them as though they all think like robots and thus can be programmed to think that way by the Democrat Party.

 And this poll seems to confirm what I think.

-If this poll is right, if this survey of Hispanics is right, then it blows to Smithereens what we've been told about early voting, particularly in places in Florida.
+If this poll is right, if this survey of Hispanics is right, then it blows to smithereens what we've been told about early voting, particularly in places in Florida.

-What they're telling us is that late breaking Hispanic early voting turnout in Florida means it's Hillary Clinton all the way.
+What they're telling us is that late-breaking Hispanic early voting turnout in Florida means it's Hillary Clinton all the way.

 Well, not if some of them are voting for Donald Trump.

-If even a 20 or 30% of them are voting for Donald Trump, it blows the whole model that the Democrats and the media are trying to get us to swallow.
+It doesn't mean that if even 20 or 30% of them are voting for Donald Trump, it blows the whole model that the Democrats and the media are trying to get us to swallow.

 So keep a sharp eye on that.